 While the example above is a simple example due to the trivial nature of the Caesar Cipher to begin with, applying more complex keys can rigorously increase the security of ciphertext.

 Throughout history there have been many types of ciphers.
-They primarily began as a military tool and militaries are still the heaviest users of cryptography today.
-From those military roots, we see that in order to be successful a cipher had to have these attributes.
+They primarily began as a military tool.
+Indeed, militaries are still the heaviest users of cryptography today.
+In order to be militarily successful, a cipher has to have these attributes:

 - resistance to cryptanalysis

 - flexible enough to transport by messenger across rough conditions

 - easy to use on a muddy, bloody battlefield

 Any cipher that was prone to error in encrypting or decrypting on the battlefield or fell too easily to interception and inspection did not last long.
 Keep in mind that one error in encryption can render an entire message completely unreadable by the recipient.

 Some of the more notable ciphers follow in the next section.